AlirezaSabounchi/AlirezaSabounchi.github.io/_posts/2024-12-28-graph-neural-networks-in-drug-discovery.md

 ### Case Study: AtomNet

 One notable application of GNNs in drug discovery is AtomNet, a deep learning system that predicts bioactivity of small molecules for drug design.
-AtomNet was used to predict novel candidate biomolecules for disease targets such as the Ebola virus and multiple sclerosis. :contentReference[oaicite:0]{index=0}
+AtomNet was used to predict novel candidate biomolecules for disease targets such as the Ebola virus.

 ### Advantages of GNNs